PnS2018/pns2018.github.com/session_03.md

 is $$f(x)=x$$ and $$f(x)=\sigma(x)$$ respectively.

 The most profound mathematical argument on the MLP network may be the _Universal Approximation Theorem_.
 This theorem states that a MLP network with a single hidden layer that contains finite number of neurons can uniformly approximate the target function $$f$$ with arbitrary precision.
 This theorem was firstly proved by George Cybenko in 1989 for Sigmoid activation functions.
 This theorem then generated a huge influence on researchers back in the 1990s and early 2000s.
-Because a three-layered MLP network is a universal function approximator, researchers refused to go beyond three layers given limited computing resources.
+Because a three-layered MLP network is a universal function approximator, researchers refused to go beyond three layers given limited computing resources at the time.
 However, the theorem does not give any information on how long the network takes to find a good approximation.
 And in practice, we usually found that it is usually very time costly compared to deeper architectures.

 __Remark__: Because the MLP layer densely connects all the neurons between two layers, it is also referred to as Fully-Connected Layer or Dense Layer.

+__Remark__: Shun'ichi Amari wrote a brilliant article that is titled _Neural theory of association and concept-formation_ in 1977.
+This paper explained how the neural networks can perform unsupervised learning and supervised learning.
+Amazingly, it also showed how MLP-kind network can be trained via gradient descent.

 ## Convolutional Nerual Networks